BYU-ECE-Software/Faculty-Markdown-Pages/docs/faculty/Randy-Beard/index.md

     - J. Willard Curtis, Randal W. Beard, “Satisficing: A New Approach to Constructive Nonlinear Control,” IEEE Transactions on Automatic Control, vol. 49, no. 7, July, 2004, p.
 1090-1102.
     - Randal W. Beard, Jonathan Lawton, Fred Y. Hadaegh, “A Coordination Architecture for Spacecraft Formation Control,” IEEE Transactions on Control Systems Technology, vol. 9, no. 6, November 2001, p.
 777-790.
     - Randal Beard, George Saridis, John Wen, “Suffcient Conditions for the Convergence of Galerkin Approximations to the Hamilton-Jacobi Equation,” Automatica, vol. 33, no. 12, p.
 2159-2177, December, 1997.

-=== "Research"
-    ## Links
-    - My research lab is the [Magicc Lab](https://magicc.byu.edu) where we work on guidance and control algorithms for unmanned aircraft systems.
-    - I am a member of the [Center for Autonomous Air Mobility and Sensing (CAAMS)](https://www.caams.center) which is a national research consortium conducting research on air mobility and sensing.
-Many of my research projects have been funded under the center.
-    - BYU has many robotics activities.
-Click [here](https://robotics.byu.edu/reu) for more information.
-    - If you are interested in doing research with me, click [here]() for pointers.

-    ## Current Projects

-    ## Past Projects